AR Glasses: Can You See The Potential?

 If AR devices are to become part of our everyday tech repertoire, then innovation needs to meet inhibition.

-Even Mark Zuckerberg believes this to be a herculean task, referring to mainstream acceptance of AR devices as the “one of the hardest technical challenges of the decade”.
+Even Mark Zuckerberg believes this to be a herculean task, referring to mainstream acceptance of AR devices as “one of the hardest technical challenges of the decade”.

 But the payoff for doing so is huge.
 And so are the opportunities that it represents for your business.